Get,

 Castor Oil Dosage

-Castor oil is not regulated as a medicine, hence there are no official recommendations on the right dosage.
+Castor oil is not regulated as a medicine; therefore, there are no standardised medical guidelines on dosage.
 It is best to check with your doctor on the right dose for you, since even the manufacturer’s recommendations may be too much for some people.
-Use extra caution if you are giving it to your kids, the dosage will be different based on their age.
+Particular caution is needed when considering its use in children, the dosage will be different based on their age.

 Conclusion

 While the science behind castor oil is still being studied, castor oil has been shown to have some positive effects.
-Castor oil benefits for hair and skin issues could potentially work for many people, so give it a try (but do a patch test first).
-If you have existing medical conditions, you may want to avoid trying out anything new without first speaking to your primary doctor.
+Castor oil benefits for hair and skin issues could potentially work for many people.
+It may be tried cautiously, with a patch test recommended first.
+If you have existing medical conditions, you may want to avoid using anything new without first speaking to your primary doctor.

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.